FAQ Home

 At a minimum, all ACCESS Virtual Learning teachers must meet the following requirements:

-• Meet background check requirements (including fingerprinting)
+- Meet state background check requirements (including fingerprinting)

 No. The on-site facilitator is not required to be a certified teacher.
 Facilitators must be adult supervisors who have completed the required ACCESS Facilitator Training and meet any local school or district requirements for working with students in a school setting.
 Many schools successfully use paraprofessionals and other qualified staff members in this role.